bnbullock/surfs_up/README.md

 ### Supplemental Queries and Histograms for June and December

 When we look at the most active station(USC00519281) that contributed temperature observations to our dataset we can see that a location close to this station would be a good choice based on the consistent temperature values.
 More than 90% of the observations are for temperatures higher that 68 degrees in June.
 For the month of December 85% of the observations from this station provided temperatures greater than 66 degrees Fahrenheit.
-Consistent temperatures greater 66 degrees when we consider both months together, gives us confidence in our choice of location and also confirms that the temperature meets the needs of a ice cream business.
+Consistent temperatures greater than 66 degrees when we consider both months together, gives us confidence in our choice of location and also confirms that the temperature meets the needs of a ice cream business.
+The mean temperatures close to this station are very close, looking at both histograms the value appeares to be close to 71.5 degrees for the month of December and June.

 ![June Histogram](images/June_Hist.png)